 - Allow groups to wear their career vests and share their scenarios with the class.

-- Next, gather the students and read the book Farming by Gail Gibbons.
+- Gather the students and read the book Farming by Gail Gibbons.
 Point out the many jobs and responsibilities of a farmer illustrated in the book.

-- Stop on various pages where the farmer interacts with the veterinarian, the consumer at the farmer's market, the tractor mechanic, and the delivery truck driver to help students understand the relationships.
+- Stop on the pages where the farmer interacts with the veterinarian, the consumer at the farmer's market, the tractor mechanic, and the delivery truck driver and help students understand the relationships.

 - Discuss the many agriculture commodities raised and produced by a farmer.
 Could we live without agriculture?

 - Use the T chart found in the Essential Files.
 On the left side, list the commodities mentioned in the book that the farmer produces.
 On the right side of the chart, have the students brainstorm the careers and/or jobs that may relate or have a connection to each commodity listed.
-For example, once the farmer collects the eggs ask the students, "How are the eggs delivered to the grocery store?", or "What other jobs are important in delivering those eggs to your house to eat for breakfast?"
+For example, when discussing eggs, ask the students, "How are the eggs delivered to the grocery store?", or "What other jobs are important to getting the eggs from the farm to your house?"

 Concept Elaboration and Evaluation: